CompFides/deobfuscate/README.md

 # deobfuscate
 Converts files obfuscated with multiple layers of encodings, to ascii<br>
-Also Contains a custom Splunk searchcommand that deobfuscates event streams.<br>
+Also Contains a custom Splunk search command that deobfuscates event streams.<br>

 #### supported encodings:
 %XX<br>